AlyonaMinina/RoPod.Image.Processing/README.md

 <img src = "/Images/Tracking_macro_7-result.jpg" width = "800">

 #### Running the macro
+Before running the macro:
-The steps labeled with "******" can be modified if some adjustement are needed (look for them with the research tool.
-Shortcut: "ctlr + F").
-Other steps can be of course modified, but this will be more tricky ^^
+* check the steps labeled with "******".
+They can be modified if some adjustements are needed depending on your image.
+You can look for them using the research tool of ImageJ, in the script window (Shortcut: "ctlr + F").
+Recommandations about the modifications possibles are written directly next to the steps that can be modified.
+* Open the gray scale time laps of a root.
+* Create or import already drawn ROIs covering the RH to analyse (e.g. ROIs generated with the macro "Pre-root hair tracking").